NewsFront RangeCastle Rock

 Actions

-Douglas County judge is under fire for two separate probation decisions she’s made in just one week
+Douglas County judge under fire for two separate probation decisions in high-risk assault case

-District Attorney for the 23rd Judicial District and stalking victim "outraged" over judge's decision to only sentence stalker to probation
+Stalking victim is "outraged" over judge's decision to only sentence stalker to probation

 DougCo judge under fire for 2 separate probation decisions in just one week